 Return of the Jedi (1983)

-Jedediah Smith Redwoods State Park, where parts of The Return of the Jedi were filmed.
-Credit: flickr, Paul Hamilton.
+Jedediah Smith Redwoods State Park, where parts of Return of the Jedi were filmed.
+Credit: Paul Hamilton, flickr.

 What, this isn’t an “outdoors” movie?
 Take a closer look: the third installment of the original Star Wars trilogy pivots on the forest moon of Endor, ably portrayed by various Redwood State Parks in California.
 There, Ewoks launch an attack on Imperial forces that destroys the Death Star’s shield generator, allowing the Rebel fleet to bring the evil Empire to its knees.
 In the end, a group of peaceful woodland critters has triumphed over the forces of mechanized evil--and we get to see a whole lot of beautiful, verdant scenery.